Best Free CRM Tools for Small Business 2026: 8 Top Picks Compared

 - Mobile app is clunky compared to competitors

-- Some features feel half-baked across the board
+- Some features feel incomplete across the platform

 Verdict: Best for small teams that want to replace multiple tools (Slack + Trello + CRM) with one free platform.
-Not for anyone who wants a simple, clean experience out of the box.
+Not for anyone wanting a simple, polished experience out of the box.

 #4.
 Freshsales — Best Free CRM with AI Features

-Freshsales (by Freshworks) has steadily improved its free tier, and the AI-powered lead scoring on paid plans has people talking.
-The free plan — called "Free Forever," which is the kind of branding I respect — supports up to 3 users with contact management, a built-in phone, live chat, and a solid mobile app.
-What makes Freshsales stand out is the interface: it's genuinely pleasant to use, which matters more than people admit.
+Freshsales (by Freshworks) has gotten better with its free tier, and the AI-powered lead scoring on paid plans has people talking.
+The free plan — called "Free Forever" — supports up to 3 users with contact management, a built-in phone, live chat, and a solid mobile app.
+What stands out is the interface: it's genuinely pleasant to use, which honestly matters more than people admit.

-Honestly, I think the UI quality of a CRM is criminally underrated as a buying factor.
-The best CRM in the world is useless if your team finds it annoying and stops logging stuff after two weeks.
+The UI quality of a CRM is criminally underrated.
+The best tool in the world doesn't matter if your team finds it annoying and stops logging stuff after two weeks.

 The AI assistant (Freddy AI) is locked behind paid plans, but even the free version gives you solid pipeline visibility and built-in communication tools that most free CRMs charge extra for.